ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

 **Maintainance** - Your teammates might not be aware that such a library is added to the code-base.

-Hence, we will look at some of the checklist items that you need to reflect on (possibly fill it and share it with your android-team) before adding the new library.
+Hence, we will look at some checklist items that you need to reflect on (possibly fill it and share it with your android-team) before adding the new library.
 This also serves as a document that your team could look back on, to understand why this dependency was added in the first place.

 ## Components Impacted